aMytho/Pdf-Acc-Toolset/README.md

 ## Purpose

-The main app to make PDFs accessible is Adobe Acrobat Pro DC.
-However, this app is full of bugs, inefficient workflows, and costs far too much for what is is.
-Additionally, there are little to no alternatives.
-While other PDF editors exist, none support accessibility options aside from a [CommonLook Plugin for Acrobat](https://commonlook.com/accessibility-software/pdf/) and a [cloud based](https://equidox.co/pdf-solutions/pdf-accessibility-software/) platform (Equidox).
-Both of these are valid options, but they don't list a price on their website.
-Not good!
+This application exists to improve the PDF accessibility process.
+Many operations involving the tag tree are *very* repetitive.
+This application removes a lot of the manual work that was previously done with a tool like Adobe Acrobat.

+This is a free and open source app.
+It can run in your browser without any installation.
+All PDF modification is done locally on the client machine.
 You shouldn't need to pay a fee to make a document accessible.
 This project will help to fix that issue.

 ## Features

-While the end goal is to remove Acrobat from the accessibility workflow entirely, we have a *long* ways to go.
+While the end goal is to remove Acrobat (and any paid tool) from the accessibility workflow entirely, we have a *long* ways to go.
 At the moment, the project focuses on removing the operations that take the most time.
 The current features are as follows:

 - List Generation: Generates a proper list with all the required tags.
 Useful for when you have lists that were detected as individual paragraphs.
 - Table Generation: Generates a proper table with a specified amount of rows and columns.
 The first row are automatically TH elements.